jsmolka/egg-player/readme.md

 ## Features
 ### Customization
-The player offers two ways for customizing the user interface and player in general.
-One comes in the form of css files located unter ```resources/css``` and allows the user to change mostly color and shape related things.
-If the proportions of the player are off on maschines with high dpi scaling, you can set a lot of hardcoded values in the config file located unter ```User/Documents/egg-player```.
+Instead of using Qt's resource system the egg-player loads its customizable files at every start.
+This includes the css files under ```resources/css``` which allow all kind of color and shape related changes.
+Apart from that there is a global config file located under ```User/Documents/egg-player```.
+This config holds, next to shortcuts and general settings, a lot of user interface related values.
+Those might be useful for machines with higher dpi scaling because the app is not optimized for use cases like that right now.
+In those cases the user can manually these values to create an appealing look.

 ### Global shortcuts
-The player supports global shortcuts for the following actions with default shortcuts
+The egg-player supports global shortcuts for media actions.
+The following tables contains those media actions with their default values.
 <table>
   <tr>
     <th>Action</th>